AlitteEliza/SCT_DS_2/README.md

-Internship Task 2 – Data Analysis & Visualization
-Project Overview

-This repository contains the work completed for Task 2 of my Data Science Internship.
-The objective of this task was to analyze the given dataset, perform data preprocessing, and extract meaningful insights using Python.

-Objectives

-Load and explore the dataset

-Handle missing and inconsistent data

-Perform data cleaning and preprocessing

-Conduct exploratory data analysis (EDA)

-Create visualizations

-Generate insights from the data

-Files Included

-Task2.ipynb – Jupyter Notebook containing complete implementation

-train.csv – Dataset used for analysis

-README.md – Project documentation

-Tools & Technologies Used

-Python

-Jupyter Notebook

-Pandas

-NumPy

-Matplotlib

-Seaborn

-Steps Performed

-Imported required libraries

-Loaded the dataset

-Checked for missing values

-Cleaned and prepared data

-Performed statistical analysis

-Visualized important patterns

-Interpreted results

-Results & Insights

-Identified key trends and patterns in the dataset

-Detected missing and duplicate values

-Improved data quality through preprocessing

-Created meaningful visual representations

-Derived conclusions based on analysis
+# Task 02: Data Analysis and Model Training

+## Internship Task Overview
+This project is part of my Data Science Internship at SkillCraft Technology.
+The objective of Task 02 is to analyze the dataset and perform basic data preprocessing and model training using Python.

+## Objective
+- Understand the structure of the dataset.
+- Perform data cleaning and preprocessing.
+- Analyze important features in the data.
+- Train a basic machine learning model.
+- Evaluate model performance.

+## Dataset Description
+The dataset used in this task contains training data stored in `train.csv`.

+It includes multiple features used for analysis and prediction.

+## Tasks Performed
+- Loaded and explored the dataset.
+- Checked for missing values.
+- Performed data preprocessing.
+- Selected important features.
+- Trained a basic machine learning model.
+- Evaluated the model using performance metrics.

+## Tools and Technologies Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib / Seaborn
+- Scikit-learn
+- Jupyter Notebook

+## Key Insights
+- The dataset was successfully cleaned and prepared.
+- Important features were identified.
+- The trained model achieved reasonable accuracy.
+- Data preprocessing improved model performance.

+## Conclusion
+This task helped in understanding the complete workflow of a basic machine learning project, from data loading to model evaluation.

+It improved my knowledge of:
+- Data preprocessing techniques
+- Feature selection
+- Machine learning fundamentals
+- Model evaluation methods

+## Intern Details
+- Name: Alitte Elizabath Thomas
+- Domain: Data Science
+- Organization: SkillCraft Technology
+- Task: Task 02 – Data Analysis and Model Training

 # SCT_DS_2